 Quantification: many to many (0,n:0,n)

-Scope note: This is a high level property, which captures the relationship between an instance of E7 Activity and anything that may have had some bearing upon it.
+Scope note: This is a high level property, which captures the relationship between an instance of E7 Activity and anything, that is, an instance of E1 CRM Entitythat may have had some bearing upon it.

 The property has more specific sub properties.